vtex-apps/store-components/docs/ProductImages.md

 # Product Images

-`ProductImages` is a VTEX component that render a set of Image or Video of a product.
+`ProductImages` is a VTEX component that render a product image or video.
-This Component can be imported and used by any VTEX app.

 ![image](https://user-images.githubusercontent.com/284515/70234551-a5c8cc00-173f-11ea-87d9-9f95c79761c8.png)

 ## Configuration

-1. Import the vtex.store-component's app to your theme's dependencies in the manifest.json, for example:
+1. Import the vtex.store-component's app to your theme's dependencies in the `manifest.json`;

 ```json
   dependencies: {